pulkit0512/Java8Features/ReadMe.md

 • Streams API can be also used with arrays or any kind of I/O .

 ## What is a Stream ?
-• Stream is a sequence of elements which can be created out of a collections such as List or Arrays or any kind of I/O resources and etc.,
+• Stream is a sequence of elements which can be created out of a collections such as List or Arrays or any kind of I/O resources etc.,

 List<String> names = Arrays.asList("adam","dan","jenny");